etsondemand/iClassicMDM/README.md

 ![iClassicMDM](https://ihfinfotech.github.io/icmdmimages/ICMDM-logo-700px-RGB.jpg)

 ## Introduction
-iClassicMDM by IHF Infotech, is a Master Data Management application to consolidate, deduplicate, rank by reliable sources and create golden records.
-It has built in data stewardship workflow, data quality cleansing and matching, etl, data Flows pipelines, data modeler, api builder, data store and deployment automation.
-Built with a passion to simplify and enable, data management for individuals and enterprises of all size.
-It has built in data bases enabling this to run on all OS - Linux, Windows, Mac & on all IOT devices.
+iClassicMDM by IHF Infotech, is an easy-to-use , yet powerful Master Data Management Application which seamlessly consolidates data, deduplicates, ranks by reliable source and creates trusted golden records.
+The following rich features are baked into iClassic MDM: data stewardship workflows, data quality, cleansing, matching, ETL, data flow pipelines, a data modeler, API builder, data stores, and deployment automation.   iClassic MDM was built by a team that is deeply passionate and committed to simplifying data managements and puttign thsi mission critical iniitative within the reach of individuals and enterprises of all sizes.  iClassicMDM has built-in databases, thus enabling it to run on all operating systems OS - Linux, Windows, Mac & on all IOT devices.

 ### Installation

-Download iClassicMDM from, https://www.ihfinfotech.com/downloadicmdm.html , double click, cdaxastudiocore.exe, and point your browser to http://localhost:50001 , login using admin/admin credentials.
+Download iClassicMDM from, https://www.ihfinfotech.com/downloadicmdm.html , double click, cdaxastudiocore.exe, and point your browser to http://localhost:50001 .
+Login using admin/admin credentials.

 ```markdown
 info: Microsoft.Hosting.Lifetime[0]